 “You filthy bugger!
 You cost me the game!” the boy cried as he lunged and tried to tackle his best friend.
-Sirius quickly jumped out of his chair and sidestepped the attack.
-James immediately fell onto the floor and moaned in pain as his head smacked the carpet.
+Sirius quickly jumped out of his chair and sidestepped the attack and James immediately fell onto the floor and moaned in pain as his head smacked the carpet.

 “Man, you need to work on your Quidditch reflexes, Prongs.
 I’ll get you some ice,” Sirius cackled as he swiftly plucked the Marauder’s Map out of James’ back pocket.
 “Be back in a sec.
 Gemma’s passed out in my bed but I swear that girl can sleep through anything, so don’t hesitate to go up there.”

 Before James could retaliate and trip him, Sirius swiftly exited the common room and made his way down to the kitchens.
 He knew the route by heart and yearned to run recklessly without the Map’s guidance.
 However, his sensible side prevailed and he cautiously roamed the halls until he reached the kitchens.
 After tickling his favorite portrait, the Marauder greeted the Hogwarts house elves graciously and placed his off the wall order.
 They eagerly whipped up a glorious feast and Sirius made sure to properly say goodbye to each and everyone of them before he returned to the halls once again.
 His good humor clouded his judgment and he carelessly carried Gemma’s meal in his hands instead of paying attention to the Map.

 “Well, if it isn’t the traitor.”